 Discussion

 In this study, densities of Epilachna elaterii, and Fruit flies were significantly reduced in cucumber-maize intercropping system, especially for cucumber and maize planted at the same date.
-This observation is in conformity with that of Pitan and Filani (2014) that reported better protection of cucumber from insect - pests’ infestation and fruit damage associated with cucumber planted two weeks after maize and the one planted the same date with maize.
+This observation is in conformity with that of Pitan and Filani (2014) that reported better protection of cucumber from insect pests infestation and fruit damage associated with cucumber planted two weeks after maize and the one planted the same date with maize.

 This reduction in pest population in intercropped plants may be attributed mostly to the micro-environment effects of the associated crops such as visual or olfactory interference, low resource concentration, landing disruption and enhanced natural enemy population (Pitan and Filani, 2014).
 This observable reduction in the infestation level may be explained by the position of Pitan and Filani (2014) that attributed it to the greenery cover provided by well-established maize at this planting times during the vegetative stage thereby providing cover for the fruits to be hidden from insect that attacks this fruit unlike at other time that provided less cover to protect the fruits.